 The problem is still affecting Surface Pro 3 owners, so if you happen to know a working solution to this temporary problem, do leave your comment below and we’ll be sure to look into it and inform others.

-How to install Windows 10 on Surface Pro 3 without issues
+How can I prperly install Windows 10/11 on Surface Pro 3?

 - Enter the following command into the command line and press Enter: